 and even short stature has been cited as a potential risk factor.

-Therefore secondly, we should be evaluated with an EKG, echocardiogram and any other exams our medical provider and/or cardiologist deem necessary.
+As you can see, many of us can be at risk for heart disease.
+Therefore, secondly, we should be evaluated with an EKG, echocardiogram and any other exams our medical provider and/or cardiologist deem necessary.

 Thirdly, reduce your risk by the following:

 Holiday time should be a happy time.
 Let’s make it a healthy one!!!

 This week the CDC reports a 5th pediatric flu death as we face a season, many have predicted, to be “severe.”

 And in previous years, once healthy children and young adults fell victim to severe circulating flu strains prompting parents this year to fear the worse when it comes to theirs or their child’s flu symptoms.